Gobie/regex/README.md

         // deal with runtime error
     }

-That's a lot of error handling to take care about, but it can be even more complicated.
+That's a lot of error handling to take care about, but it gets even more complicated.

-For example using `preg_replace_callback()` naively can make your life harder and put your debugging skills to test.
+For instance using `preg_replace_callback()` naively can make your life harder and put your debugging skills to test.
-Usual code using it:
+Usually, you use it the simplest way:

     if ($res = preg_replace_callback($pattern, $callback, $subject)) {
         // do something with $res
     }

 Lots can happen here, compilation and runtime errors shown above and also errors triggered from within `$callback`.
-We just can't cover it with error handler, since errors from within callback are not supposed to be caught by regex error handling.
+We just can't cover it with error handler like above, since errors from within callback should not be caught by regex error handling.
 So the correct solution, which would catch compilation and runtime errors, but let the rest come through, could look like this:

     set_error_handler(function () {